Final Fantasy Tactics: Characters

 Most of the game's plot is portrayed from Ramza's perspective, who is the player character of the story.
-He is introduced to various factions of the Lion War; the most prominent are those of Prince Goltana and Prince Larg, who both want to become the guardian of Ivalice's monarch and are engaged in a war with each other.
+He is joined by a cadre of characters which include Delita Hyral, his closest friend, and Agrias Oaks, the knight in charge of protecting Princess Ovelia.
+He is introduced to various factions of the Lion War; the most prominent are those of Duke Goltana and Duke Larg, who both want to become the guardian of Ivalice's monarch and are engaged in a war with each other.
 The story progresses to include characters from the Glabados Church, which has been controlling Ivalice silently and engineering the war in question.

 As the game progresses, players are able to recruit generic player characters and customize them using the Job system of the Final Fantasy series.
 Several battles also feature characters controlled via the game's A.I., which may be recruited later in the game according to the story proper.
-The characters were designed by Akihiko Yoshida, who was also in charge of the illustration and character designs of games such as Tactics Ogre, Final Fantasy Tactics Advance, Final Fantasy XII, and Vagrant Story.
+The characters were designed by Akihiko Yoshida, who was also in charge of the illustration and character designs for Tactics Ogre, and then went on to do the same for Final Fantasy Tactics Advance, Final Fantasy XII, and Vagrant Story.

 Story

+The story is presented as a historical account by Alazlam J. Durai based on recently discovered documents dubbed the "Durai Report", written by his ancestor Olan Durai.
 Ivalice is recovering from the Fifty Year War against Ordalia.
 After the death of its ruler, Princess Ovelia and Prince Orinas are both candidates for the throne.
 The former is supported by Prince Goltana of the Black Lion, and the latter by Queen Ruvelia and her brother, Prince Larg of the White Lion.
 The two groups engage in battles in the Lion War.
 Nobles and commoners regard each other negatively and many commoners joined the Corpse Brigade to fight against the nobles' soldiers.

 Ramza, part of the noble Beoulve family of knights, and Delita, his childhood friend who was an ordinary commoner, witness the murder of Delita's sister during an uprising.
 This causes Delita and Ramza to abandon their ties to the nobility.
 Ramza joins a mercenary group, led by Gafgarion, who protects Princess Ovelia from being hunted by both sides of the Lion War.
 Delita joins Goltana's forces.
 They are reunited when Gafgarion attempts to take Ovelia to Prince Larg.
 Agrias suggests visiting Cardinal Delacroix of the Glabados Church to protect Ovelia.
 Along the way, Ramza meets Mustadio, a machinist in possession of a holy relic called the Zodiac Stone.
 Hunted by a trading company for the power it contains, Mustadio also seeks Delacroix's intervention.